530-283-3747

 • Locate piles on level ground, or on the uphill side of the road, outside of drainages

-• Include only materials that are longer than 3 feet in length
+• For operator safety, only include materials that are longer than 3 feet in length

 • "Loose" piles are preferable to tightly packed material